 DenominatorNumber of live births for Utah residents.

-How Are We Doing?The percentage of Utah births with gestational diabetes increased from 1.5 percent of all births to 6.1 percent of births in 2019.
+How Are We Doing?The percentage of Utah births with gestational diabetes increased from 6.8 percent of all births in 2020 to 7.5% percent of births in 2021.

-What Is Being Done?The Healthy Living through Environment, Policy and Improved Clinical Care (EPICC) Program supports participation in diabetes education for women with gestational diabetes.
+What Is Being Done?The Healthy Environments Active Living (HEAL) Program supports participation in diabetes education for women with gestational diabetes.
 Diabetes education courses provide instruction on diabetes management for people with type 1 diabetes, type 2 diabetes, or gestational diabetes.
 Instructors, who are generally certified diabetes educators or registered dietitians, can help women with gestational diabetes control their blood glucose levels with diet and exercise and thereby reduce their likelihood of needing oral medications or insulin.
-Programs may be recognized by the American Diabetes Association (ADA), American Association of Diabetes Educators (AADE), or certified by the State of Utah.
-The state currently certifies 16 diabetes education programs.
-Approximately six percent of the clients in state-certified programs have gestational diabetes.
+Programs may be recognized by the American Diabetes Association (ADA), Association of Diabetes Care and Education Specialists (ADCES).
 The Power Your Life ([http://www.poweryourlife.org www.poweryourlife.org]) campaign encourages women to be healthy before pregnancy, including being at a healthy weight.

 Available ServicesDiabetes educators are skilled health professionals that can help individuals diagnosed with diabetes, or women with gestational diabetes, optimize their pregnancy outcomes.
-Diabetes education programs may be recognized by the American Diabetes Association (ADA), American Association of Diabetes Educations (AADE) and/or certified by the state.
-The EPICC Program lists the available programs on its web site, [http://choosehealth.utah.gov].
+Diabetes education programs may be recognized by the American Diabetes Association (ADA), and the Association of Diabetes Care and Education Specialists (ADCES).
+The HEAL Program lists the available programs on its website, [https://heal.health.utah.gov/dsmes-programs/].
 Information on gestational diabetes is available on the American Diabetes Association (ADA) website, [http://www.diabetes.org www.diabetes.org].
 A list of ADA-recognized diabetes education classes for Utah can also be found at this site.
 Another source of information on gestational diabetes is available on the National Institute of Diabetes and Digestive and Kidney Disease website: [https://www.niddk.nih.gov/health-information/diabetes/types/gestational]